eure/swift-style-guide/README.md

 </tr>
 </table>

-***Rationale:*** Reliance on XCode's auto-indentation.
+***Rationale:*** Reliance on Xcode's auto-indentation.
 For multi-line statements, separating `case`s with empty lines enhance visual separation.

 #### Conditions for `if`, `switch`, `for`, and `while` statements should not be enclosed in parentheses (`()`).